-A transgender nurse has been awarded $A167,902 in damages after he was banned from using a bathroom that corresponded with his gender identity.
+A transgender nurse has been awarded $A167,902 in damages after being banned from using a bathroom corresponding with his gender identity.

-“This whole lawsuit process has been difficult and emotionally very trying,” Vroegh said in a statement.
+“This whole lawsuit process has been difficult and emotionally very trying.

-The American Civil Liberties Union, which represented Vroegh in the legal proceedings, described the decision as “historic”.
+As a result of the case, the American Civil Liberties Union, which represented Vroegh, described the decision as “historic”.

-Vroegh’s lawsuit was the first transgender rights case to be filed in Iowa district court since the state added gender identity protections to its Civil Rights Act.
+Further, it’s the first transgender rights case filed in Iowa after the state added gender identity protections to its Civil Rights Act.

 What the law says in Australia